tinymce/tinymce-docs/general-configuration-guide/customize-ui.md

 ### Skins

 Skins control the appearance of TinyMCE such as colors and spacing.
-The default skin is called **Oxide** and has a `light` and a `dark` version.
-The default skin is `oxide`.
+The default skin is called **Oxide** (`oxide`) and has a `light` and a `dark` version.
 To initialize the editor with the dark version of the default skin, use the following configuration:

 ```js
 tinymce.init({